Strategy

 I’d respond to this as needing to be “middle-out.”
 In a top-down approach, the decision makers are not close enough to the technologies being discussed.
 With bottom up, meanwhile, those proposing the technology are not close enough to the business domain/capabilities.

-A middle-out approach ensures a different needs and interests are properly balanced.
+A middle-out approach ensures different needs and interests are properly balanced.
 Collaboration between the business teams and technologists is particularly essential; knowing the art of the possible with given technologies is just as critical as having a strong understanding of the business domain.
 Ultimately, one informs the other.
 The best technology selection outcomes are when cross-functional, cross-discipline teams collaborate.

 How to get technology selection right